 Carson City is a larger medium-sized city located in the state of Nevada.
 With a population of 54,521 people and 17 constituent neighborhoods, Carson City is the sixth largest community in Nevada.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Carson City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Carson City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Carson City is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Carson City who work in office and administrative support (15.74%), sales jobs (9.77%), and management occupations (9.56%).

 Also of interest is that Carson City has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Carson City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.72% of adults 25 and older in Carson City have a college degree.
+The percentage of adults in Carson City who are college-educated is close to the national average for all communities of 21.84%: 20.72% of the adults in Carson City have a bachelor's degree or advanced degree.

 The per capita income in Carson City in 2010 was $26,127, which is upper middle income relative to Nevada and the nation.
 This equates to an annual income of $104,508 for a family of four.
 However, Carson City contains both very wealthy and poor people as well.